jsonmaur/jumpsuit/README.md

 ```

 ### Sandboxed States
 Sandboxed states are namespaced and isolated from global events.
 Their state can only be modified by calling actions via their reducer methods.
-They also return a reducer that is redux-compatible out of the box.
+This method returns a reducer that should be passed into your render function's state object.

 ```javascript
 import { State } from 'jumpsuit'